-And as her professional career blossomed, Alexandra led fabrication teams responsible for the production of high-quality props and scenery for world-class leaders in the immersive entertainment industry.
-Notable attractions to which Alexandra has contributed include Disney’s Frozen: Ever After at Epcot, where she assisted in making a Norway-inspired winter wonderland come to live; Disney’s Swiss Family Robinson Treehouse at Magic Kingdom, in which Alexandra helped a classic attraction rise to new heights; Skull Island: Reign of Kong at Universal’s Islands of Adventure, allowing King Kong to return to the iconic park in style; as well as props and specialty lighting fixtures for The Edison at Disney Springs: a swingin’ project chock-full of gleaming bars and getaway cars.
+Alexandra has led teams of fabricators and installers to success on projects such as Disney’s Frozen: Ever After at Epcot, where she assisted in making a Norway-inspired winter wonderland come to life; Disney’s Swiss Family Robinson Treehouse at Magic Kingdom, in which Alexandra helped a classic attraction rise to new heights; Skull Island: Reign of Kong at Universal’s Islands of Adventure, allowing King Kong to return to the iconic park in style; as well as props and specialty lighting fixtures for The Edison at Disney Springs: a glamourous prohibition-style restaurant and performance space all-in-one.